CARTILAGE DAMAGE IN THE JOINT

-Rehabilitation of children and adolescents: Rehabilitation is completely dependent upon the type of cartilage damage (size and position in the joint) and treatment (conservative or surgical).
+Rehabilitation: Rehabilitation is completely dependent upon the type of cartilage damage (size and position in the joint) and treatment (conservative or surgical).
 It is generally attempted to strengthen the musculature around the knee joint.

 Complications: Large cartilage damage which is positioned on the weight-bearing parts of the joint represents one of the most serious sports injuries, and often results in an end to the sporting career.

 Special: As there is a risk that the injury can cause permanent disability, all cases should be reported to your insurance company.